google/model-viewer/test/fidelity/README.md

 Screenshots of a Filament-based glTF viewer are automatically collected daily, and PRs are automatically created if there are any changes.

-Use `npm run update-screenshots` to run the script the produces the screenshots yourself.
+Use `npm run update-screenshots` to run the script that produces the screenshots yourself.
 This script builds Filament the first time you run it, so please refer to [Filament's README](https://github.com/google/filament) to learn how to bootstrap the appropriate dev environment for building it.